jqwik-team/jqwik/docs/user-guide.md

 - BigDecimal generation does no longer support `@DoubleRange` but only `@BigRange`
   <p/>_This is an incompatible API change!_
 - BigInteger generation now supports numbers outside long range
+- Property.seed is now of type String
+  <p/>_This is an incompatible API change!_

 ### 0.8.5

 - All decimal generation (float, double, BigDecimal) now uses BigDecimal under the hood